mernst/basic-stats/README.md

 You need to do this to re-run the tests, if they have already been run after the most recent code change.
 For example: `./gradlew clean build`.

-#### Program features:
-* Displays (at the bottom of the screen) a set of entered numbers.
-* Computes the mean of the set of numbers.
-* Computes the median of the set of numbers.
-* Computes the mode of the set of numbers.